 Calls or debts may be deducted from dividends

-The board may deduct from any dividend or other moneys payable to any person (either alone or jointly with another) on or in respect of a share all such sums as may be due from him (either alone or jointly with another) to the Company on account of calls or otherwise in relation to shares of the Company.
+The board may deduct from any dividend or other moneys payable to any person (either alone or jointly with another) on or in respect of a share all such sums as may be due from that person (either alone or jointly with another) to the Company on account of calls or otherwise in relation to shares of the Company.

 Unclaimed dividends etc.

 All unclaimed dividends, interest or other sums payable may be invested or otherwise made use of by the board for the benefit of the Company until claimed.
-All dividends unclaimed for a period of twelve years after having been declared shall be forfeited and cease to remain owing by the Company.
+All dividends and any other such moneys unclaimed for a period of twelve years after having been declared shall be forfeited and cease to remain owing by the Company.

+If the Company exercises its power of sale in accordance with article 128, all dividends and other such moneys payable on that share shall be forfeited and cease to remain owing by the Company.

 The payment of any unclaimed dividend, interest or other sum payable by the Company on or in respect of any share into a separate account shall not constitute the Company a trustee in respect of it.

 Uncashed dividends